CodeByAidan/Bruhs-in-50-languages/README.md

 A. The language is basically JavaScript in Old Mandrain.<br>
 B. I don't speak Mandrain/Chinese<br>
 C. The language was extremely hard to translate as Chinese to English is still an issue to translate to this day.
+D. Documentation in English was pretty much 0, if there was anything the English was very broken.

 ## 2: